5 money-saving ideas for small businesses you haven’t thought of

 Use content marketing and search engine optimization (SEO) techniques

 Tried, tested, and continues to ring true.
-Over comes from organic search and 60% of marketers say SEO and blog content is their highest-quality lead source.
+Over half of all website traffic comes from organic search and 60% of marketers say SEO and blog content is their highest-quality lead source.
 Make the most of the free time and finally put into action that SEO strategy you’ve been sitting on.
 Better yet, give it a refresh and start creating content that converts.

 Calculate ROI on big-ticket items